 - In addition, students receive weekly mentorship and career support from their instructors.

 - Product School & General Assembly have programs for current and aspiring product managers.

 - Product School only offers courses in product management.

-- General Assembly has tracks in software engineering, UX design, data science, and digital marketing as well as product management.
+- But, General Assembly has tracks in software engineering, UX design, data science, and digital marketing as well as product management.

 - The courses offered by Product School prepare people for certifications, including the Product Manager Certificate (PMC), Product Leader Certificate (PLC), and Product Executive Certificate (PEC).

 - Besides their immersive bootcamps, General Assembly offers part-time and one-day courses on topics such as user research, Agile & Scrum, design thinking, and visual note-taking for creative thinkers.

 - Finally, General Assembly students are able to finance their bootcamp tuition through loans or an ISA, whereas Product School students can make interest-free monthly installments.

 Courses offered by Product School and General Assembly